Ultimate Douglas Real Estate Investing Guide for 2026

 Short-Term Rental Cash-on-Cash Return

-To find out if you should put your cash in a particular property or area, compute the cash-on-cash return.
-Divide the Net Operating Income (NOI) by the amount of cash put in.
-The resulting percentage is your cash-on-cash return.
-When an investment is profitable enough to recoup the amount invested promptly, you’ll get a high percentage.
-Lender-funded investments will reach stronger cash-on-cash returns because you’re spending less of your own money.
+To find out if you should put your capital in a particular rental unit or location, look at the cash-on-cash return.
+Take your expected Net Operating Income (NOI) and divide it by the cash amount you're ready to invest.
+The percentage you get is your cash-on-cash return.
+When a project is high-paying enough to reclaim the amount invested promptly, you will get a high percentage.
+Funded investments will have a stronger cash-on-cash return because you're spending less of your money.

 Average Short-Term Rental Capitalization (Cap) Rates